Portfolio vs. Resume: What They Include and When to Use Them

 What is a resume?

-A resume is a formal document job applicants use to list their work experience, qualifications and achievements that may qualify them for the job.
-This document is typically no longer than one or two pages and should only contain information that directly pertains to the job you're applying for.
-Most job postings require a resume no matter the position you're applying for.
+A resume is a formal document candidates use when applying for a new role to list their work experience, academic qualifications and achievements that may qualify them for the position.
+It's typically no longer than one or two pages and only contains information that directly pertains to the position they're pursuing.

 Many candidates also may supplement their resume with a customized cover letter in which they express their interest in a specific job and company.
 You can also highlight your skills and qualifications that echo those mentioned in the job description to show your suitability for the job.
 It's useful to quantify your achievements in both the cover letter and the resume by adding percentages and numbers.
 Such information can directly show the value you may add to a company.